hkaloiva/bg-stremio-addon/README.md

-# A Stremio Catalog Translator ✨
+# A Stremio Catalog Translator ✨ (with bundled Bulgarian Subtitles)

 ---